valliammal/jpmorganwork/README.md

-# Apache Kafka example for Java
+# Apache Kafka Message passing for the Product sale for Java

-Example code for connecting to a Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.
+Product sale and get that info code for connecting to a Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.

 To easily test this code you can create a free Apacha Kafka instance at https://www.cloudkarafka.com